Jellayy/f1scraper/README.md

 # f1scraper

-Historic F1 Driver's Championship Standings Scraper From Bash Class
+Will scrape the F1 website for historical Driver's Championship standings all the way back to 1950.
+Hopefully the site never changes.

+Previous assignment for bash scripting class.